 A combination of several key factors is leading to a delay in payment that is so significant that many providers only expect to receive a portion of the payments that they are due.
 Patients are confused about the amount they owe, so they wait to receive a bill to confirm it.
 When they do receive the invoice, it is confusing and difficult to read.
 Patients often find they are being charged for services that they don’t agree with or they feel that insurance should have covered it.
 Couple this with the fact that many providers do not offer digital payment options and they are lucky to receive payment at all.

-The Kaiser Family Foundation and Federal Government research shows that the cost of healthcare has risen faster than American wages.
-The premiums for an employer-provided family insurance plan have grown by almost 20 percent in the last five years, while wages have only increased by 12 percent.
+The Kaiser Family Foundation and Federal Government research show that the cost of healthcare has risen faster than American wages.
+The premiums for an employer-provided single premium increased 4% and the average family premium increased 5% from 2018 to 2019.
+Workers’ wages increased 3.4% and inflation increased by 2%.